daftcoder666/daft/README.md

 # daft
-a actor framework written in Go, inspired by dapr
+a actor framework written in Go, inspired by dapr.